 |1/2 Cup Walnuts||392 calories/8 grams CHO/39 grams Fat/4 grams Fiber/9 grams of Protein|

 |1/2 Banana||45 calories/11 grams CHO/1 gram Protein/6 grams natural sugar|

 |1/2 Cup Blueberries||41 calories/10.5 grams CHO/1.7 grams Fiber/0.54 grams Protein/7 grams natural sugar|

 |TOTAL||668 calories/58 grams CHO/9.7 grams Fiber/17 grams Protein|

-There is sugar in this breakfast option, yes, but its natural occurring sugar found in fruit, as opposed to added sugar.
-Most of the fat comes from the walnuts, this can be optional, but keep in mind it’s from healthy fat.
-The big takeaway is – it contains about 10 grams of healthy fiber and 17 grams of protein.
+There is sugar in this breakfast option, yes, but it’s natural occurring sugar found in fruit, as opposed to added sugar.
+Most of the fat comes from the walnuts, this can be optional, keep in mind their a healthy source of fat.
+To add a little more protein, substitute the walnuts with almonds.
+The big takeaway though – it contains about 10 grams of healthy fiber and 17 grams of protein.
 Bonus, adding in a scoop of healthy peanut butter (like this morning) will bring that protein number to 24 grams.
-Eat healthy, fuel up for your day and workout with smart, nutritious food choices like this one.
-Stay strong with Jefit.
+Eat healthy, fuel up for your day and workout with smart, nutritious food choices like the ones mentioned here.

 A Second Quick Option

 When you don’t have the time in the morning to cook your breakfast, try this quick nutritious breakfast option.
 All you need is a blender and a few ingredients.
 Add 1-2 cups of almond milk, a scoop of whey protein powder, a banana or other fruit, nuts and sprinkle in some cinnamon and turmeric.
 This is a perfect high protein drink that will help you start your day off right.
 It also works as a pre/post workout option.
 You can go crazy and add the oatmeal to the mix.